 If you then decided that you wanted money for double glazing windows and doors.
 This is a secondary improvement, you would be entitled to another £1500 at most.

 Obviously, before you can even begin to make home improvements, you have to identify whether or not you are eligible for the grant in the first place.
 Those groups, which are immediately eligible, are both the homeowners and the landlords of England, Wales and Scotland.

 However, it is also important to note that there are some properties, both domestic and non-domestic, which are not qualifiable.
 Typically, these are shops and offices.

 Actually applying for the Green Homes Grant isn’t too tricky.
 It’s a full-stage process that you will need to complete.
 Let’s take a look at each of the steps in turn.

 At first glance, the scheme may seem like an incredible resource.
-The government is actually incentivising the need to make home improvements to increase energy efficiency.
+The government is incentivising the need to make home improvements to increase energy efficiency.

 This translates to reduced heating and electric costs and better bills for you all year round.

 However, the reality is a little bit different.
 The scheme has noble intentions and was devised effectively on paper, but when put into practice, a few glaring issues have presented themselves.

-So it’s important to consider these facts and developments before you begin making any kind of claim or putting plans in motion.
+So it’s essential to consider these facts and developments before making any claim or putting plans in motion.

 Martin Lewis, the founder of Money Saving Expert, summed it up well, stating that there are some main issues with it, the main one being that many people want ‘secondary improvements without getting primary ones.

 However, according to Lewis, it is a deliberate design by the government despite coming across as unfair and a flaw to many.

 The first problem is that the website is not as efficient as it could be.
-Many people have reported they have struggled to make claims via the government website.
+Many people have struggled to make claims via the government website.
 There is a lack of fluency and ease when accessing the system, and the applications are difficult to complete.
 Try our funding checker here to see if you qualify.